chartjs/Chart.js/docs/general/responsive.md

 chart.canvas.parentNode.style.height = '128px';
 ```

+Please note that in order for the above code to work properly, the maintainAspectRatio property (from [Configuration Options](#configuration-options)) must also be set to false, as shown in the full [example](https://codepen.io/chartjs/pen/YVWZbz).

 ## Printing Resizeable Charts

 CSS media queries allow changing styles when printing a page.
 The CSS applied from these media queries may cause charts to need to resize.
 However, the resize won't happen automatically.
 To support resizing charts when printing, one needs to hook the [onbeforeprint](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeprint) event and manually trigger resizing of each chart.